philrz/super/book/src/super-sql/expressions/cast.md

 A null value of type [null](../types/null.md) may be cast to any type.

+>[!NOTE]
-> _A future version of this documentation will provide detailed documentation for
+> A future version of this documentation will provide detailed documentation for
-> acceptable date/time strings._
+> acceptable date/time strings.

 ### Complex Values